Manage my Service

 For security reasons and to support multi factor authentication, shared email addresses will no longer be supported.

 Yes, you can use the same email address to login to Manage my Service that you use currently.
-However, this email address needs to be unique to you and the service you need to access on Manage my Service.
+However, this email address needs to be unique to you.

 You will be able to complete the first-time login journey for the Manage my Service portal when it goes live in August 2026.
 You will enter your unique email address, verify your identity, and set your own secure password on that date.